 § 154-20.
-Required street frontage/ driveways.
-[Amended 5-24-2017 by L.L.
-1 of 2017]
+Required street frontage.

-- A. No building permit shall be issued for any building or structure unless the lot upon which that building or structure is to be built has the required frontage on a street or highway, as defined herein, which street frontage provides the actual access to such building or structure and which street or highway shall have been suitably improved to town road standards, or where the appropriate relief has been granted as provided in §280-a of the Town Law. - B. Each principal structure shall be accessible from an improved driveway, the terminus of
+No building permit shall be issued for any building or structure unless the lot upon which that building or structure is to be built has the required frontage on a street or highway, as defined herein, which street frontage provides the actual access to such building or structure and which street or highway shall have been suitably improved to town road standards, or where the appropriate relief has been granted as provided in §280-a of the Town Law.